Telehealth in Vermont

 - FCC clarification regarding the use of the telephone, and an article explaining the clarification.

 It’s important to note that using a “HIPAA-compliant” platform does not in itself resolve confidentiality concerns.
 Entering into a Business Associates Agreement with, for example, Zoom means that you have a legal agreement around use of the data in the system and liability assigned should anything go wrong.
 A whole range of factors from patient unfamiliarity with how to use the technology to failure to implement appropriate clinical protocols can create privacy concerns.
-This is not just a platform selection issue.
+A HIPAA-compliant platform vendor will do a risk assessment and plan to address the risk, but this is not just a platform selection issue.

 Commonly Used Audio-Video Platforms